wangziqi2013/wangziqi2013.github.io/_posts/2022-07-24-every-walk-is-a-hit.markdown

 version_mgmt:
 ---

+**Highlights:**

+1. Page table pages can also use huge pages just like data pages.
+Hardware support for achieving this is also extremely simple: Just use two extra bits to indicate to the page table walker the page size on the next level.

+2.

 **Comments:**

 1. With flattened page table design, how are TLB shootdowns affected?
 On a related question, how is coherence